Preschool Lesson Plan: Format & Ideas [10 Free Templates]

 Consider the interests of your current students

 The most effective lessons engage with the existing interests of students.
 You can get an idea of this by asking them what they want to learn or observing the type of activities and subjects that get them most excited.
-Preschoolers also tend to have an awareness of pop culture through experience with cartoons or video games.
+These children also tend to have an awareness of pop culture through experience with cartoons or video games.

 Asking them about their favorite characters or noting who appears on their clothes or backpacks can help you grab their attention by incorporating familiar names in examples.
 Once you are aware of student interests, you can use them to pick monthly themes and activities.